Full-Stack-93/alx-system_engineering-devops-1/0x03-shell_variables_expansions/README.md

 The number in base 10 is stored in the environment variable 'DECIMAL' The script should display the number in base 16, followed by a new line
 Script: printf %x'\n' $DECIMAL

+Task 15 - Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII
+Script: tr '[A-Za-z]' '[N-ZA-Mn-za-m]'